fadhliismail/fadhli-ismail-blog/content/blog/binary-search-tree/index.md

     // Create a variable to store the values of nodes visited
     // Store the root of the BST in a variable rootNode
-    // Write a helper function which accepts a node
+    // Helper function which accepts a node
         // Push the value of the node to the variable that stores the visited node
         // If the node has a left property, call the helper function on the left property.
         // If the node has a right property, call the helper function on the right property